- In 2018, Grammy-winning singer Kelly Clarkson lost almost 40 pounds within a year.

 - nightshade vegetables, such as tomatoes, potatoes, peppers, and eggplant

-- most all fruit, except in-season berries and avocados
+- most fruit, except for in-season berries and avocados

 - any dairy foods that are made from the milk of grain-fed cows